 Rice Prices Fall Despite Tighter Domestic Stocks Outlook

-NASHVILLE, Tenn.
+NASHVILLE, TENN.
 (RFD NEWS) — U.S. rice producers are heading into 2026 facing lower prices even as supplies tighten, according to University of Arkansas economist Ryan Loy.

 U.S. rice acreage totaled about 2.8 million acres in 2025, with roughly 2.7 million harvested after spring flooding reduced plantings across the Midsouth.
 Long-grain ending stocks are projected near 34.6 million bushels — similar to last year — but the average farm price is forecast to drop to about $10.50 per hundredweight from roughly $14.00 the previous marketing year.

-Competition remains strongest in Western Hemisphere markets where U.S. rice competes with South American rice.
+Competition remains strongest in Western Hemisphere markets where U.S. rice competes with South American crops.
 A smaller Mercosur crop could help support market share, though high beginning stocks in Brazil limit upside potential.
 U.S. long-grain exports during the first half of the marketing year already fell 31 percent from a year earlier.

 Related Stories